bitfocusas/product-buttons/docs/3_positions/1_the_window.md

 ![Create position](images/position/create_position.png 'create poition') Click Create position, and the position editor window will open.
-![Position editor window](images/position/position_editor_window.png 'position editor window') The position editor window has 3 panes the left which is the Navigation tree, the middle which is a 16x16 button grid called Canvas and the right which contains Inspector, Presets and Configuration tabs.
+![Position editor window](images/position/position_editor_window.png 'position editor window') The position editor window has 3 panes the left which is the Navigation tree, the middle which is a 16x16 grid called Canvas and the right which contains Inspector, Presets and Configuration tabs.
 ![Inspector](images/position/inspector.png 'inspector')
 The inspector will show the grid size of 16W and 16H let's leave it at that for now, but it can be changed at any time.
 Let's first go to the configuration tab